SalomePlatform/adao/doc/en/ref_entry_types.rst

-Each variable to be entered for the use of ADAO can be represented by means of particular "pseudo-types", which help to logically fill it in and validate it computationaly.
+Each variable to be entered for the use of ADAO can be represented by means of particular "pseudo-types", which help to logically fill it in and validate it computationally.
 These pseudo-types explicitly represent mathematical forms (:ref:`section_ref_entry_types_math`) or simple computer forms (:ref:`section_ref_entry_types_info`), which are detailed here.
 :ref:`section_notations` are also used, together with